ritterim/rimdev-blog/src/content/posts/2023-04-11-never-get-bit-by-z-index-again.md

 I added that comment so that when we look at our code we know the value is important.
 Also, the comparison css is in a separate file and not actually directly underneath the filters css.
 So the comment makes a little more sense in that case.

-As I was reading my own comment I realized there is a pretty solid way we could make sure the filters z-index potentially changing never effects the z-index of the comparison.
+As I was reading my own comment I realized there is a pretty solid way we could make sure the filters' z-index potentially changing never affects the z-index of the comparison.
 Custom Properties and sass functions to the rescue!
 Here's what I came up with:

 ```scss
 :root {